-We have audited the financial report of Silks Darwin Racing ("the Entity") being a division of Darwin Turf Club, which comprises the statement of financial position as at 31 December 2022 and the statement of profit or loss and other comprehensive income for the year then ended, and notes to the financial report, including a summary of significant accounting policies, and the Statement by the Directors.
+We have audited the financial report of Silks Darwin Racing ("the Entity") being a division of Darwin Turf Club, which comprises the statement of financial position as at 31 December 2023 and the statement of profit or loss and other comprehensive income for the year then ended, and notes to the financial report, including material accounting policy information, and the Statement by the Directors.

-In our opinion the accompanying special purpose financial report presents fairly, in all material respects, the financial position of the Entity as at 31 December 2022 and of its financial performance and its cash flows for the year then ended in accordance with the basis of accounting described in Note 1.
+In our opinion the accompanying financial report presents fairly, in all material respects, the financial position of the Entity as at 31 December 2023 and of its financial performance and its cash flows for the year then ended in accordance with the basis of accounting described in Note 1.